 My hope is to help relieve the pressure you might feel to "be somebody" or make your life look like some kind of static ideal.
 To that end, Experiments in Vitality is a place to share our stories of intentional messiness.
 It's a place to make meaning from your purposeful trial and error.
 Remember, it doesn't matter what happens--only that you learn from it.

 I had been seeking vitality for a long time.
 My desire for an adventurous, meaningful life--one I never had the energy for--often left me in despair.
 Even after I got some essential physical care figured out, I couldn't face the uphill climb of figuring out what to do with my life.

 I was looking for a pure, singular answer that would meet all my needs.
 If I could just find the right job, THEN I would be happy.
 You're probably not surprised to hear that this "perfect answer" approach didn't pan out.

 Things began to change when I started Hakomi therapy training and learned about having "an experimental attitude."
 No longer was I constantly "failing at life."
 I was simply experimenting and learning from the results.

-This experimentation went into high gear after hearing Elizabeth Gilbert speak on creative living.
+This experimentation went into high gear after hearing author Elizabeth Gilbert speak on creative living.
 On her advice, I began The Artist's Way.
 Suddenly, I was living a whole different way.
 Instead of hiding behind nights of Netflix and days in bed, I went to art galleries, got dressed up in my favorite clothes for no reason, and went swimming on random weekday mornings.
 I also allowed myself to try Prozac, something I had completely resisted for years.

 One day, I was listening to Elizabeth Gilbert talk about creating things on her "Magic Lessons" podcast.
 She said, "It doesn't have to be perfect.
 It just has to be in motion.
 And that, of course, is the definition of vitality."

-And finally, I feel alive.
+It's not always comfortable or easy.
+But finally, I feel alive.